 Unfortunately, many people do not think that they are at risk of substance abuse and addiction; however, it is essential to recognise that addiction can affect anyone.
 For those who have not yet been affected by alcohol and drug abuse, it is important to understand that nature can help prevent mental health problems and associated alcohol and drug addictions.
 It does so by fostering wellness benefits that protect against distress and disease.

-For those who have been affected by alcohol and drug addiction, or especially those seeking treatment, the Perry Clayman Project (PCP) by Rehab Today is here to help.
+For those who have been affected by alcohol and drug addiction, or especially those seeking treatment, the Perry Clayman Project (PCP) is here to help

 Treating Addiction With PCP